EXPLAINER: When is Manhattanhenge? Where can you see it?

 Manhattanhenge does not take place on the summer solstice itself, which was June 21 this year.
 Instead, it happens about three weeks before the solstice and again about three weeks after.
 That’s when the sun aligns itself perfectly with the Manhattan grid’s east-west streets.

 For 2022, peak Manhattanhenge occurred at 8:12 p.m.
-May 30 and takes place again at 8:20 p.m.
+May 30 and again at 8:20 p.m.
 Monday.
-That’s when the full sun appears to hover between buildings just before sinking into the Hudson River.
+That was when the full sun appeared to hover between buildings just before sinking into the Hudson River.

 On the days before and after — May 29 and July 12 this year — the top half of the sun’s disk sits above the horizon and the top half is below at the precise moment of alignment.